Police: Gunman killed 5 at Milwaukee brewery complex

 Firefighters and police were seen entering the campus wearing ballistic gear.

-Police reiterated that while the scene is still active, there is "no active threat."

-Mayor Barrett said he believed the suspected gunman was one of the people who died.

-Milwaukee police asked that people stay clear of the area and that no helicopters or drones be flown over the site for “officer safety purposes.”
-TMJ-TV reported that facilities in the are including the MolsonCoors campus and a nearby school were on lockdown as police continued their investigation.
+Milwaukee police had asked that people stay clear of the area and no helicopters or drones be flown over the site for “officer safety purposes.”
+WTMJ-TV reported that facilities in the area including the brewery campus and a nearby school were on lockdown as police continued their investigation.